QUIETING YOUR BRAIN

 How to quiet your brain and get to sleep

-For most of our brains, this takes about an hour.
+For most of our brains, this gradual desent from our daily life cruising altitude takes about an hour.
 An hour of separation from screens, from work, and from other stimulating activities (like socializing or creative projects) to get our brain sleepy enough to land that plane.

 The Problem with Screens

-Does hearing that screens are keeping you from sleeping make you groan?
-I hear you.
 Watching a show, cuddled on the couch with my hubby, is one of my favorite ways of chilling at the end of the day, too.
-And I want to do as much of it as possible- I don’t want to stop an hour early so my brain can quiet down. .
+And I want to do as much of it as possible- I don’t want to stop an hour early, so my brain can quiet down.

-But the thing is, while screens are a great way of getting some of the passive enjoyment we all crave at the end of the day, they have 2 major issues:
+But the thing is, while screens are a great way of getting some of the passive enjoyment we all crave at the end of the day, they have 3 major sleep-banishing issues:

-1. They emit blue light which inhibits your brain’s production of melatonin (aka sleepy juice)
+1. They emit blue light, which inhibits your brain’s production of melatonin (aka sleepy juice) (3)

 The hour before you go to bed is your opportunity to start to slow down and shut down.
 It’s your time to disconnect from your life, its stresses and worries, and, one by one, shut down the various operating systems of your brain.

-One of the biggest objections I hear, though, when I talk about shutting screens off an hour before sleep, is- what will I do?
+One of the biggest objections I hear, though, when I talk about shutting screens off an hour before sleep is- what in the world am I supposed to do?

 These calm, soothing rituals will start to shut down your brain, slow down your body, and help you come in for a smooth, gentle landing.